Main roles and responsibilities in the software development cycle

 QA specialist (tester)

 It is common to involve SMEs (Subject Matter Experts) as UAT testers since end-users are aware of which issues the product should resolve.
-Their feedback is essential to ensure the product will provide desired value.
+Their feedback is essential to ensure the product will provide the desired value.